nsqio/nsq/_posts/2012-02-01-features_and_guarantees.md

  * excel at both streaming (high-throughput) and "job" oriented (low-throughput) workloads

- * in-memory message storage with a configurable high-water mark after which messages are transparently kept on disk
+ * primarily in-memory (beyond a high-water mark messages are transparently kept on disk)

  * runtime discovery service for consumers to find producers ([nsqlookupd][nsqlookupd])